onchainengineering/hmi-wirtual/docs/admin/setup/index.md

 ## TLS & Reverse Proxy

-The Coder server can directly use TLS certificates with `CODER_TLS_ENABLE` and accompanying configuration flags.
+The Coder server can directly use TLS certificates with `WIRTUAL_TLS_ENABLE` and accompanying configuration flags.
 However, Coder can also run behind a reverse-proxy to terminate TLS certificates from LetsEncrypt.